 You've reached (Dr) Steve O'Shea, once upon a time curator at NIWA and once upon a time professor at AUT, squid chaser, but nowadays someone spending time in the city of Bordeaux, southwestern France, writing of my life and some of the more unusual twists in it that have led to my current status and latest adventure.

 I studied cephalopods, that is 'octopus and squid,' and the marine environment for nearly 25 years, during which time I participated in many expeditions, from sampling seamounts, deep-sea fishing, to chasing the Giant Squid.
 My exploits have seen me travel extensively on expeditions around New Zealand, the Bonin Islands in southern Japan and Sea of Cortez, using submersibles, nets, deep-sea robots and sleds.
 In a Discovery Channel first way back in 2001 my team even caught and filmed juvenile giant squid off New Zealand; we had them in tanks aboard a ship but sadly all died during an attempt to rear them.
-Our approach was a simple numbers game - there must be hundreds of thousands of juveniles for every adult; all we had to do was catch the juvenile and grow it up in captivity in an aquarium ..... a very big aquarium.
-It was easier said than done.
-I do hope someone achieves this one day because I would like everybody to have the opportunity to see something like this for themselves.
+Our approach was a simple numbers game - there must be hundreds of thousands of juvenile giant squid for every adult; all we had to do was catch the juvenile and grow it up in captivity in an aquarium ..... a very big aquarium.
+Unfortunately it was easier said than done; I do hope someone achieves it one day because I'd like everyone to have an opportunity to see this magnificent animal alive for themselves.
 The alternative, the approach of my peers, had been to find the live adult in its natural environment - an approach that had remained but a dream until Dr Tsunemi Kubodera achieved it more than a decade later in 2012.
 The smile on his face was priceless.

-Over my career I have published more than 40 papers on squid, octopus, whales, fisheries and conservation, and been involved in a dozen-or-so documentaries on the subject of giant and colossal squid, and conservation, which isn't a lot actually, though my career was cut short somewhat unexpectedly.
+Over my career I have published more than 40 papers on squid, octopus, whales, fisheries and conservation, and been involved in a dozen-or-so documentaries on the subject of giant and colossal squid, and conservation.
+This isn't a lot actually, though my career was cut short quite unexpectedly.
 I guess that's what this website is all about.

 I first encountered a Giant Squid in 1996 and have since handled more than 130 of them, most retained as bycatch in commercial fishing nets.
 I have preserved and displayed a number of the better ones around the world, in New Zealand, France, Taiwan and America.
 Over the years we have learned about these animals maximum weights and lengths, and even reconstructed a lot about their behavior and life history, yet despite finally capturing it on film in 2012 there is still much that we do not know.
 Some of this information is online at www.TONMO.com, some is still in my head, and some remains locked away in the minds of certain of my colleagues.